cdhassell/freeseat4wp/README.md

 <ul><li>Plugins not yet converted: klikandpay and seasontickets.
 Currently the only payment plugin is paypal.
 There are no plans to convert seasontickets at the moment.
 Htmltickets is unnecesary and will be dropped.

-<li>The setup.sql files in groupdiscount, civicrm, bookingnotes, and castpw are not handled yet.
+<li>The setup.sql files in groupdiscount, civicrm and castpw are not handled yet.
 For the moment, the default install includes all of the extra fields required by those plugins.

 <li>Testing, comments, documentation, consistency, and more testing.
 </li></ul>